"Courage Starts with Showing Up & Letting Ourselves Be Seen." Brené Brown

 Laura received her master’s degree in Clinical Mental Health Counseling from Youngstown State University and is a Licensed Professional Counselor (LPC) in the state of Ohio.
 As a Counselor Trainee, Laura worked at Impact Counseling Solutions under the supervision of Michelle M. Paul, LPCC-S. She has provided counseling services to adolescents and adults in both the school and community counseling settings.
 She has experience treating depression, anxiety, self-harm, and self-esteem issues, as well as supporting those who are navigating life transitions, family conflict and interpersonal relationships.

 Laura specializes in Cognitive Behavioral Therapy (CBT) and Acceptance and Commitment Therapy (ACT), and always tailors her services to meet the unique needs of those she serves.
 Laura is committed to providing culturally sensitive and trauma informed services to individuals of all religious and ethnic backgrounds, as well as the LGBTQ+ community.
-Laura is passionate about creating a collaborative relationship with her patients and providing empowering and high-quality mental health services, one session at a time.
+Laura is passionate about creating a collaborative relationship with her patients and providing high-quality mental health services and empowering those she works with one session at a time.

 Administrative Staff